Martine L. Jacquot

-Martine L. Jacquot (born 1955) is a French-born novelist, poet, short story writer and journalist, living in Canada since 1982.
+Martine L. Jacquot (/fr/; born 1955) is a French-born novelist, poet, short story writer and journalist, living in Canada since 1982.
 She has a doctorate in French literature.

 Early life and education

 Martine Lydie Jacquot was born in La Ferté-Gaucher, France, May 27, 1955, and spent her first five years in Saint-Mars-en-Brie, France.

 She obtained her baccalaureate from the Lycée de Coulommiers in 1974.
 She then entered the Sorbonne Nouvelle University Paris 3 in Paris, where she earned a BA in English in 1977 and an MA in British literature in 1979.
 She taught for a year in Canterbury, England at the Simon Langton Girls' Grammar School, and then studied at the University of Provence Aix-Marseille I (preparation for the Capes and Agrégation of English).
 She worked for a few months at the Danish Consulate General in Marseille, France, then at CERN in Geneva, Switzerland, as a bilingual secretary.